Plot: Santa shares his story about his first Christmas.

 Plot: Jenny has taken over for Santa for Christmas this year when he experiences a debilitating ‘accident’.
 She does a great job, but finds that she may have missed one sad child named Todd Sweeney who claims he never gets anything he wants for Christmas.
 Feeling guilty and sympathetic towards the boy, Jenny agrees to basically be his robot slave/living robot action figure for a day.
 However, when she’s brought to his mansion, she not only finds his house loaded with toys, but Todd reveals that he never gets what he truly wants for Christmas; weapons.
 He overrides Jenny’s systems and controls her mind.

 She wakes up a year later in what seems like a post-apocalyptic universe where she appears to be enemy number one.
 All of her friends and everyone in town are scared to death of her, except Sheldon.
-He reveals that the reason everyone’s been scared of her is that, for the past year, she’s been arriving at everyone major holiday celebration and completely ruining it, destroying property and attacking people.
+He reveals that the reason everyone’s been scared of her is that, for the past year, she’s been arriving at every major holiday celebration and completely ruining it, destroying property and attacking people.
 He, however, has never once believed she had gone bad.
 Enraged at what has happened over the year, Jenny confronts Todd to ensure that he won’t destroy Christmas.
 But it’s not going to be so easy.

 Breakdown: My Life as a Teenage Robot was a show that I definitely watched when it was on, but was also one of those shows that I don’t miss too much.
 I enjoyed it.
 It had a decent concept, nice characters and some pretty funny writing, but I never got too much into it.